When it comes to Key Performance Indicators (KPIs) for software development, I’m a bit hesitant to wholeheartedly endorse all of them.

 Code Quality

 High code quality in software refers to the level of excellence in code structure, readability, maintainability, and efficiency.
-It means that the code is well-designed, follows best practices, and is easy to understand, modify, and debug.
+Code stability is crucial as it measures the frequency of code changes and their potential impact on the software product.
+A development team needs to ensure that the code is well-designed, follows best practices, and is easy to understand, modify, and debug.
 Also, is the software developer-friendly?
 We often use codebeat as it checks repos, assesses quality through static analysis, and calculates various metrics.

-You’ll also be able to avoid paying down technical debt in the future if you got solid code that withstands the test of time and innovation.
+You’ll also be able to avoid paying down technical debt in the future if you have solid code that withstands the test of time and innovation.

 An important part of having high-quality deliverables is test coverage.
 Test coverage tells us what percentage of the code has been tested out, and whether there are duplicates of the code somewhere.